You know that feeling you have when you just want to set someone’s face on fire and put it out with a fork?

 The odds of you needing changes to your website every single month are slim to none.
 So why should you be tied up into paying for this?

 There definitely should be an option for pre-paid maintenance, such as a 10 hour package that is available over the space of a year.
-However, monthly payments are most likely going to tie you into unnecessary spending on work that’s actually not happening.
+However, yearly website maintenance contracts are most likely going to tie you into unnecessary spending on work that’s actually not happening.

-Opt for pre-paid maintenance and updates (to save cash) or go for ad-hoc maintenance, where you pay as the updates are done.
+Opt for pre-paid maintenance and updates (to save cash), an affordable month-to-month basic update package, or go for ad-hoc maintenance, where you pay as the updates are done.